shasiru/RadioPlayer/README.md

 - [x] Added an animated avatar in the background

 >**Note**
+>
-> Though this app is intended to support both Android and iOS platforms, Currently it's been tested with only android devices.
+> - Though this app is intended to support both Android and iOS platforms, Currently it's been tested with only android devices.
+> - This repo is currently implemented with a private Firebase Realtime Database.
+You may need to add your own firebase database and add the appropriate firebase configurations to the app so it'll generate and add the correct google-services.json to your project.